projectcalico/calico/_includes/content/deleting-etcd-v2-v3-data.md

 ### Prerequisite

 This procedure requires etcdctl v3.
 The etcdctl tool is installed along with etcd.
-To install just etcdctl, [download the etcd release binary](https://github.com/coreos/etcd/releases), untar it, and extract the etcdctl binary.
+To install just etcdctl, {% include open-new-window.html text='download the etcd release binary' url='https://github.com/coreos/etcd/releases' %}, untar it, and extract the etcdctl binary.

 ### Deleting Calico data from etcdv2